nickkcj/Nickkcj/README.md

 ###

 <p align="left">💻 Passionate about technology, I love building software and solving problems.<br>
-🚀 Currently learning a lot of Django and React, while improving my advanced Python skills.<br>
 🎯 My goals include contributing to open-source projects, growing as a software developer, and finding exciting new opportunities.<br>
 🎲 Fun fact: I'm a big fan of RPGs and often draw inspiration from them for my coding projects!</p>